open-mmlab/mmagic/docs/en/install.rst

 .. note::

-   Precompiled package are available for Windows and Linux only.
+   Precompiled packages are available for Windows and Linux only.
    On macOS, you need to compile MMCV from source.
    See `instructions <https://mmcv.readthedocs.io/en/latest/get_started/build.html#build-on-linux-or-macos>`_.